jan-martinek/me/index.md

 ---
-title: Jan Martinek: Interested in understanding
+title: Interested in understanding
+description: Freelance designer, coder and teacher.
+I use technology to cope with problems.
 lang: en
 template: home
 ---